uppusushank/Retail-Sales-SQL-Analysis-By-Sushank/README.md

 ## Project Overview

 **Project Title**: Retail Sales Analysis
-**Level**: Beginner
 **Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project highlights my SQL skills by working with a structured retail sales dataset.
+It includes setting up a sales database, cleaning the data, performing exploratory analysis, and answering practical business questions using SQL queries.
+The goal is to demonstrate how raw data can be transformed into valuable insights — a key skill for any data analyst.

 ## Objectives